SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/01-introduction-to-linked-list.md

     }
 }
 ```
+* Above is an example of how can we use and manipulate nodes by directly accessing and manipulating their data and pointers, we will cover how can we build a
+ `linked list` class that will hold these operations within.

 * The structure and basic functionality of the `linked list` class can be the same for both **primitive** and **non-primitive** types.